SitecoreSupport/Sitecore.Support.109439/readme.md

 # Sitecore.Support.109439
-Prevent losing selected values in the Checkbox List field  after submitting ASP.NET MVC Form
+Selected values in the `Checkbox List` field are lost if there is a postback after submitting `ASP.NET MVC Form`.<br/>
+This patch fixes the described behavior.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.109439/blob/master/LICENSE).